Frequently Asked Questions

 If you directly receive and take possession of any proceeds of your sale, those proceeds become taxable and may no longer be deferred in the exchange (“cash boot”).
 If you use all of your proceeds but fail to trade equal or greater in net sales price, the difference in net sales price becomes taxable (sometimes called “mortgage boot”).

 It simply means that a property is used productively in a business or is otherwise held for investment.

 The IRS is fairly liberal with its definition of like-kind real estate.
-Single-family and multi-family are like kind.
+Single-family and multi-family are like-kind.
 Commercial and residential can be like-kind.
 The definition even covers unimproved land and mineral rights.
-If you have questions about a specific property you want to buy or sell in a 1031 exchange, click here to contact our coordinators.
+If you have questions about a specific property you want to buy or sell in a 1031 exchange, click here to contact a 1031 exchange officer.

 You can buy or sell partial properties, single properties, or multiple properties in the same exchange.

 Keep in mind that all activity in a single exchange must still comply with the 45-day and 180-day rules — as well as identification rules — no matter how many assets are involved.